bbejeck/kafka-streams-in-action/README.md

 3. Lots of things have been updated in Kafka Streams, including some deprecations.
 Chapter 6 an 7 have been updated to use the latest API.
 Eventually all of the code will get transitioned to the latest API but it will take a little time, so there may still be some use of deprecated classes and methods here and there.
 4. Logging as been added to the application and there is now a logs directory with logs for the application and various examples.
+Eventually the all code in the project will get migrated to logging vs sysout.

 #### Updates